 - Straighten their head so that their nose is in line with their neck

-- Pull your dog’s tongue forward so that it sits just behind their front teeth
+- Pull your dog’s tongue forward so that it sits just behind its front teeth

 - Check for any obstructions in the back of the throat